dignajar/bludit-plugins/README.md

 # Bludit Plugins
 Push your Bludit plugins here!

+*Note, the zip files inside /dist/ are automatically generated, do not push inside this folder, thanks.*

 ## How to install a plugin
 - Download the plugin.
 - Unzip if necessary.